 HA hydrogels were synthesized as previously described (14, 17).
 Briefly, methacrylic anhydride was used to functionalize HA with methacrylate groups (Me-HA).
 The degree of methacrylation was characterized by 1H NMR as detailed previously (14), and the Me-HA used for the experiments discussed here was characterized to have 50% of disaccharides methacrylated.
 Me-HA could then be conjugated via Michael Addition reactions with molecules containing free thiol groups.
-In some cases, Me-HA was conjugated with the cysteine-containing RGD peptide (Ac-GCGYGRGDSPG-NH2, Anaspec) to add integrinadhesive functionality at a concentration of 0.5 mM.
-Finally, hydrogels were formed by crosslinking 5 wt% Me-HA in DMEM (Invitrogen) with varying concentrations of the bifunctional thiol dithiothreitol (DTT, Sigma-Aldrich), ranging from 2.79 mM (to yield 0.15 kPa) to 22.3 mM (to yield 6.9 kPa).
-After 1 h crosslinking time, the hydrogels were rinsed thoroughly with PBS prior to cell seeding.
+In some cases, Me-HA was conjugated with the cysteine-containing RGD peptide (Ac-GCGYGRGDSPG-NH2, Anaspec) to add integrin-adhesive functionality at a concentration of 0.5 mmol/L. Finally, hydrogels were formed by crosslinking 5 wt% Me-HA in DMEM (Invitrogen) with varying concentrations of the bifunctional thiol dithiothreitol (DTT, Sigma-Aldrich), ranging from 2.79 mmol/L (to yield 0.15 kPa) to 22.3 mmol/L (to yield 6.9 kPa).
+After 1 hour crosslinking time, the hydrogels were rinsed thoroughly with PBS before cell seeding.